Mokshitajoshi/rubix-cube-solver/README.md

     - `coordcube.py`: Coordinate-based representation for the solver
 - `pieces.py`: Enumerations for cube faces, corners, and edges
 - `random.py`: Generates random cube states

+# Some Scrambled Cubes
+FLBUULFFLFDURRDBUBUUDDFFBRDDBLRDRFLLRLRULFUDRRBDBBBUFL
+BBURUDBFUFFFRRFUUFLULUFUDLRRDBBDBDBLUDDFLLRRBRLLLBRDDF

+## Acknowledgments

+- Herbert Kociemba for the Two-Phase Algorithm
+- All contributors to the project